 Most of us never stop to even consider what good sex is, means or feels like.
 Especially if we’ve never had it.
-As a result we have little to no frame of reference, so understandably we latch onto ideals provided to us by anecdotes and clinicians.
+As a result, we have little frame of reference to help us understand what satisfaction might feel like, so understandably we latch onto ideals provided to us by anecdotes and clinicians.

 The truth is, that women are not all hardwired exactly the same way for pleasure, sex and orgasm.
 And what we like in our 20s, will differ somewhat in our 30s, 40s and beyond.
 Our genitals may look and operate similarly, but genitals alone do not good sex make.

 What distinguishes so-so sex from utterly mind blowing sex is exactly that; our capacity to distinguish.
-To truly be with the experience of our bodies, allowing our minds to be blown, and not distracted by trying to please anyone except ourselves.
+To truly be with the experience of our bodies, paying attention and allowing our minds to be blown, and not distracted by trying to please anyone except ourselves.

 If you are a woman who struggles with orgasm, consider what orgasm represents to you.

 Just take a moment to think about that answer.
 Do not read any more until you have it.

 Why do you want to experience an orgasm?

 One thing I do know for sure is that when I ask women who don’t have orgasms why they want to, they very rarely if ever say it’s because they want pleasure.
 This may come as a surprise.
 Remember, I am in the very privileged position of hearing people’s deepest, most intimate erotic secrets day in and day out.
 For many women, genuine pleasure is rarely even on their radar.
 More than anything, their sexual motivations are: